 The Blizzak WS80 by Bridgestone is one of the leading winter tires in Canadian markets.
-It has a great balance of stop and go traction that is necessary for winter conditions.
+It has a great balance of stop-and-go traction that is necessary for winter conditions.
 The handling and comfort in the ride are far better than other brands.
-These tires have new cavity shape that allows for uniform contact pressure on icy and snowy roads.
+These tires have a new cavity shape that allows for uniform contact pressure on icy and snowy roads.
 The hydrophilic covering makes stopping on ice and snow effective.

 Falken EuroWinter HS449

 These winter tires from Falken perform consistently in winter conditions when other tires give up.
 They contain compounds that extend the tread life and will not fail you as an investment compared to its competitors.
 The driving control on dry and wet roads does remain consistent due to asymmetric treads.
-You may fit these winter tires on you coupes, sedans and wagons.
+You may fit these winter tires on your coupes, sedans, and wagons.

 Nokian Hakkapeliitta 8

 If you don’t go by the looks, these tires are surely a grab for winter road conditions.
-These have studs that are anchored for excellent grip and at the same time there is soft impact to outlast the cushion.
-The rear tread has saw tooth pattern the bites deep into thick snow and ice.
-You may get faster steering response with these tires as they have additional center reinforcement.
+These have studs that are anchored for excellent grip and at the same time, there is the soft impact to outlast the cushion.
+The rear tread has a saw-tooth pattern that bites deep into thick snow and ice.
+You may get a faster steering response with these tires as they have additional center reinforcement.